 Another ultra easy way to benefit from the healing energy of lavender in your home (especially your bedroom) is to burn natural candles made with pure lavender essential oil.
 Be mindful of what your candle is made from and read the labels carefully - most candles on the market pollute the air versus clean it because they contain toxins.
-You also want essential oil of lavender (pure substance), not lavender fragrance (artificial and often toxic substance).Continue to 6 of 14 below.
+You also want essential oil of lavender (pure substance), not lavender fragrance (an artificial and often toxic substance).Continue to 5 of 13 below.

 Spraying lavender essential oil into the air is a very quick, easy, and delightful way to refresh the energy in any space.
 You can buy lavender essential oil mists in many places, and you can easily make your own.
 All you need is a small bottle, preferably glass, with a spray top and essential oil of lavender.
 Pour fresh water into your bottle, add a few drops of lavender essential oil, shake it, and you're done!

 The ratio of 15 to 20 drops to a 4 oz bottle should create a wonderful lavender mist but feel free to experiment and find what works best.